ec-europa/europa-component-library/docs/Migrating-v4.md

 - Rename twig parameter `icons_path` to `icon_path`, to be consistent with other components

+### Description list

+- Markup has been updated to put links and taxonomies in dedicated `<ul>` lists
+- Links in the taxonomies are no longer using variant `standalone`

 ### Expandable

 - Button is now using variant `ghost`, instead of `secondary`